If your finances have been impacted by COVID-19 and you are experiencing financial difficulty it is important to get help as early as possible.

 - Call the Centrelink Indigenous Call Centre on 1800 136 380

-Tasmanian service providers (water, electricity, gas) have a number of ways that you can keep on top of your bills, including automatic debit and weekly, fortnightly or monthly payment plans.
+Water, electricity and gas service providers have a number of ways that you can keep on top of your bills, including automatic debit and weekly, fortnightly or monthly payment plans.
 They also have financial hardship policies.
 If you are having financial difficulties, call your service provider and talk through what is best for you in your circumstance.
 Having a plan in place will help you manage your bills now and reduce the likelihood of a growing bill that makes you anxious.

 Banking and loan lenders are lowering home loan rates or allowing payments to be deferred.
 To understand how this will impact your loan repayments in the long term, speak to your bank or lender.
 If you fall behind on your repayments, contact the bank as early as possible and ask if it is possible to reduce repayments for a period of time.